eXhumer/nanovg-deko3d/README.md

 * `libnx`
 * `deko3d`

-After installing required packages, run the following command to build library;
+After installing required packages, run the following command to build library:
-`make -j`
+> `make -j`

 ## Example
 An example of using this library can be found [here](https://github.com/eXhumer/hello-nanovg).